zonemaster/zonemaster-backend/docs/EnvironmentVariables.md

   * `critical` (also accepted: `crit`, `fatal`)
   * `alert`
   * `emergency`
-* `ZM_BACKEND_RPCAPI_LOGJSON`: Setting it to any value will configure the logger to log in JSON format, undefined by default.
+* `ZM_BACKEND_RPCAPI_LOGJSON`: Setting it to any thruthy value (non-empty string or non-zero number) will configure the logger to log in JSON format, undefined by default.